vamsi-afk/Air-Quality-Index-using-fbprophet/README.md

 # Air-Quality-Index-using-fbprophet
 Air Quality Index prediction using Facebook's fbprophet open source API (Time series based prediction).

-The requirements are.
+The requirements are:

-1.pandas = !pip install pandas
+1.pandas = !pip install pandas.

-2.matplotlib.
+2.matplotlib.pyplot : Used for plotting the output graph.

 3. Use either !pip install fbprophet or conda install -c conda-forge fbprophet in the jupyter notebook runtime environment to install fb prophet.